andorthehood/mindrepo/projects/unsorted/2024-02-12-internet-image-archive-readme.md

 And I believe this will keep happening.
 As platforms shift their business models and prioritize advertisers, more images will disappear.
 It's sad that the internet isn't as permanent as we once thought.

-## Cultural bias discalimer
+## Cultural bias disclaimer

 This archive has a racial and cultural bias towards white people and western culture.
 This is not intentional, but a result of:
 - The fact that I am from this cultural circle.
-- The websites I collected images from (Flickr, Tumblr, Instagram) were moslty used by white western people at the time.
+- The websites I collected images from (Flickr, Tumblr, Instagram) were mostly used by white western people at the time.
 Because of this, the archive is not fully representative of a broader global internet culture, and certain perspectives or aesthetics may be underrepresented.

+Most of the portrait photos depict women.
+The reasons are:
+- In the time range covered, photography was mainly a male hobby, and male photographers' model preference was mostly women.
+- Male photographers publishing series of self-portraits, or basing most of their work on self-portraits, was extremely rare compared to female photographers.

+I did not attempt to counteract these biases.
+I archived whatever images I encountered and liked.

 ## Trigger warning

 This archive contains a wide variety of images, some of which might be disturbing, unsettling.
 This includes:
 - Nudity in various contexts, including artistic, cultural, and documentary depictions.
 - Erotic and explicit content.
-(I consider most of them artistic, but that's debateble.)
 - Bodily fluids, including but not limited to blood, sweat, saliva, and other organic substances.
 - Surreal, disturbing, or horror-inspired images.
 - Medical or body horror elements.